striblab/strib-icons/README.md

       lowercase and dashes, i.e. `category-name-modifier.svg`
     * The codepoint for new icons will automatically be generated at the end of the list.
     * You will also need to generate a documentation page for the
+* Run: `npm run pages` to generate markdown files for new icons.
+Once the markdown files have been created, go into them and add any additional information as needed.
+    * Things like `categories` and `tags` aid with the search field.
+    * `variables` provides additional information to display on the icon detail page

 ### Scripts and Commands